 • Do not take Aspirin, Niacin, Vitamin E, or Ibuprofen 24 hours before treatment.

 • You have to be off Accutane or any prescribed acne medications for 1 year.
 NO Exceptions!

 • Do not take Aspirin, Fish Oil, Niacin, Vitamin E, and/or Ibuprofen or blood thinners, unless medically necessary, 72 hours prior to your procedure.
 Tylenol is fine.

 • Do not drink coffee, alcohol, or energizing drinks on the day before and after the procedure.
 This will minimize any oozing/bleeding or swelling after the procedure.

-• If you are used to getting your brows tinted, do at least 1 week prior to the permanent makeup procedure.
+• If you get your brows tinted, do it at least 1 week prior to the permanent makeup procedure.

 • Do not tan or sunbathe 30 days before and after the procedure.

 • If you get your eyebrows waxed, threaded, or tinted, please have this done at least 72 hours prior to your scheduled procedure.
 It is recommended to wait at least 14 days to have them waxed or threaded & 30 days for tinting after the procedure.

 • Do not have any chemical peels, microdermabrasion, mesotherapy, or any other intense treatments which will cause faster skin cell rejuvenating and cause skin irritation 3-4 weeks before the procedure.

 • Wash your hair before the procedure.

 • Do not get your brows directly wet; water, ocean, pool, sweating, or any other liquids for 10 days after the treatment.
 Even a small drop that seems unimportant may expand the wound / possible infections I excessive scabbing may appear, and you may ruin the results.
 No sweating (of any kind), gym, yoga, swimming for the 10 days.
 If you work out regularly results may heal more to a powdered look due to the oils the body produces when it gets heated and sweaty.

 • Clean the area with a small amount of sterile water on a cotton pad 2—4 times a day for the first day.
 This will help remove any excess lymph, blood, and pigment that may appear after the procedure.